ncphillips/create-typescript-package/CONTRIBUTING.md

 Good pull requests, such as patches, improvements, and new features, are a fantastic help.
 They should remain focused in scope and avoid containing unrelated commits.

-Please ask first if somebody else is already working on this or the core developers think your feature is in-scope for Create React App.
+Please ask first if somebody else is already working on this or the core developers think your feature is in-scope for Create TypeScript Package.
 Generally always have a related issue with discussions for whatever you are including.

 Please also provide a test plan, i.e. specify how you verified that your addition works.

-## Folder Structure of Create React App
+## Folder Structure of Create TypeScript Package
 `create-typescript-package` is a monorepo, meaning it is divided into independent sub-packages.<br>
-These packages can be found in the [`packages/`](https://github.com/facebookincubator/create-typescript-package/tree/master/packages) directory.
+These packages can be found in the [`packages/`](https://github.com/ncphillips/create-typescript-package/tree/master/packages) directory.

 ### Overview of directory structure
 ```